opentrustlabs/opentrust-identity/README.md

 provider is available in your organization, and you want to enable SMS in this tool when the feature is ready, then you will need to write a wrapper service around your SMS provider.

-The JSON payload for the SMS service can be found in the file `/lib/models/sms.ts`.
+The JSON payload for the SMS service is:

 ```JSON
 {